-- 2. Other Types of Development Orders.
+- Certificate of Zoning Compliance procedure.
+For roads, this determination shall apply to the adopted level of service standards for roads within appropriate, identified, geographical areas of the City's jurisdiction.
+All public facility impacts shall be determined based on the level of service of the facility throughout the facility geographical service area. - 2.
+Other Types of Development Orders.
 Other types of development orders include, but are not limited to approval of subdivisions, re-zoning, special permits and site plan approval.
 These other types of development orders have less immediate impacts on public facilities and services than the issuance of a building permit.
-However, public facilities and services must be available concurrent with the impacts of development permitted by other types of development orders.
-Therefore, subject to the Land Development Regulation Administrator determining that the necessary facilities or services are in place and are maintaining the adopted level of service, the following concurrency management requirements shall apply for the issuance of such development orders. - a.
-Provisions shall be included within the development order, which shall require the construction of additional public facility capacity, where public facilities, due to the impacts of the development proposal do not meet the adopted level of service; and - b.
-Such provisions shall require the necessary public facilities be constructed by the developer and at the developer's expense, or by the public or private entity having jurisdictional authority over the facility to the adopted level of service so that the necessary facilities and services will be in place when the impacts of the development occur and within conformance with the 5-Year Schedule of Improvements found within the City's Capital Improvements Element.
+However, public facilities and services must be available concurrent with the impacts of development permitted by those other types of development orders.
+Therefore, subject to the Local Planning Agency determining that the necessary facilities or services are in place and are maintaining the adopted level of service, the following concurrency management requirements shall apply for the issuance of such development orders. - a.
+Provisions shall be included within the development order which shall require the construction of additional public facility capacity, where public facilities, due to the impacts of the development proposal do not meet the adopted level of service; or - b.
+To require the necessary public facilities be constructed by the developer and at the developer's expense, or by the public or private entity having jurisdictional authority over the facility to the level of service identified so that the necessary facilities and services will be in place where the impacts of the development occur and within conformance with the 5-Year Schedule of Improvements found within the City's Capital Improvements Element.